You Sold Your Startup (and Maybe Your Soul): How to Leave Your Company

-Dust off your employment agreement (and other agreements from the transaction).
+Dust off your employment agreement

 When you sold your company, you likely signed an employment agreement.
 You may not have paid much attention to it at the time.
 Once the transaction closes, nobody looks at it again; that is, until you decide to leave.